 Our classes offer a unique way to develop basic life skills of knowing what foods are best for us depending on what our bodies need, what is best for the environment and what we can then share with our families.

 We use as many seasonal and local ingredients as possible starting with what is growing in the school garden.
 Recipes have been designed for students to repeat at home with their families to ensure success.

 Inclusion: Whenever possible, we utilize the help of Educational Assistants to ensure all learners are able to join us in the kitchen or gardens.
 This offers amazing opportunities for growth in the areas of self confidence, pride, and connection outside a regular classroom setting.

 Classes are offered at 8 Sessions Per Season (Fall, Winter, Spring) at $275/student

 Classes are taught by chef leaders with backgrounds in holistic nutrition and working with children.
 Each class features up to 4 recipes ending in a meal shared by the group.
 Recipes have included: sushi, pasta, salads, appetizers and snacks, lunch ideas, healthy breakfast ideas, smoothies, and ways students can help prep dinners.

-    Skills developed include knife skills, safe food handling, measuring, setting the table, washing dishes, reading recipes and table manners.
+Skills developed include knife skills, safe food handling, measuring, setting the table, washing dishes, reading recipes, working together as a team, responsibility, and table manners.